How to Measure and Slowdown Aging: Essential Tests and Recommendations

 • Metabolic changes: Issues like high cholesterol, diabetes, and blood pressure.

-• Cellular changes: Things happening at the cell level, like DNA changes and inflammation.
+• Cellular changes: Things happening at the cell level, like DNA damage and increased inflammation.

 2. CNS (Central Nervous System) Aging Biomarkers